Temzasse/react-modal-sheet/README.md

 ### 🔄 Breaking Changes

 - **Removed `Sheet.Scroller`**: Scrolling is now handled automatically by `Sheet.Content`
+  - See [Scrolling behavior](#-scrolling-behavior) section for details
+  - See [Making scrollable sheet content always reachable](#-making-scrollable-sheet-content-always-reachable) for guidance on how to implement auto padding behavior
 - **Snap point order reversed**: Snap points now use ascending order (e.g., `[0, 0.5, 1]` instead of `[1, 0.5, 0]`)
   - This aligns better with other bottom sheet libraries and makes more intuitive sense
 - **Detent prop values changed**: